Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 <iframe width="100%" height="300" src="{{ "/assets/html/lesson1-example2.html" | absolute_url }}"></iframe>

 **JavaScript** manipulates HTML documents.
-For example, scripts can add and remove HTML elements, alter their contents and styling, trigger changes to the page when users click, scroll, or type, etc.
+For example, scripts can add and remove HTML elements, alter their contents and styling, trigger changes to the page when users click, scroll, or type, etc. JavaScript can appear anywhere in an HTML document, with functions in a ``<script>`` tag or a reference to a separate file.

     <html>
         <head>